mantidproject/dockerfiles/macOS/jenkins-node/README.md

 ## Troubleshooting

 - You may need to log in manually or by using VNC at least once to allow the ansible script to run.
-This can be due to FireVault blocking SSH connections until the machine is unlocked.
+This can be due to FileVault blocking SSH connections until the machine is unlocked.
     - To make use of VNC from a mac: Open finder and press `Cmd+K`, then enter `vnc://<HOSTNAME>`.
 Use the `mantidbuilder` login for the machine.